Allahabad Bank: 19th century

-On 24 April 1865, founded Allahabad Bank in Allahabad.
-By the end of the 19th century it had branches at Jhansi, Kanpur, Lucknow, Bareilly, Nainital, Calcutta, and Delhi.
+On 24 April 1865, founded Allahabad Bank in Prayagraj.
+By the end of the 19th century it had branches at Jhansi, Kanpur, Lucknow, Bareilly, Nainital, Kolkata, and Delhi.

 20th century

 In the early 20th century, with the start of Swadeshi movement, Allahabad Bank witnessed a spurt in deposits.
 In 1920, P & O Banking Corporation acquired Allahabad Bank with a bid price of ₹436 per share.
-In 1923 the bank moved its head office and the registered office to Calcutta for reasons of both operational convenience and business opportunities.
+In 1923 the bank moved its head office and the registered office to Kolkata for reasons of both operational convenience and business opportunities.
 Then in 1927 Chartered Bank of India, Australia and China (Chartered Bank) acquired P&O Bank.
 However, Chartered Bank continued to operate Allahabad Bank as a separate entity.

 Allahabad Bank opened a branch in Rangoon (Yangon).
 At some point, Chartered Bank amalgamated Allahabad Bank's branch in Rangoon with its own.
-In 1963 the revolutionary government in Burma nationalized the Chartered Bank's operations there, which became People's Bank No. 2.
+In 1963 the revolutionary government in Myanmar nationalized the Chartered Bank's operations there, which became People's Bank No. 2.

 On 19 July 1969, the Indian government nationalised Allahabad Bank, along with 13 other banks.
+In 1984, the bank forayed into merchant banking activity.
+In 1991, the bank instituted the All Bank Finance Ltd. as a wholly owned subsidiary for Merchant Banking.

+The United Industrial Bank merged with the bank in 1989.

 In October 1989, Allahabad Bank acquired United Industrial Bank, a Calcutta-based bank that had been established in 1940 and that brought with it 145 branches.
 Two years later, Allahabad Bank established AllBank Finance Ltd, a wholly owned merchant banking subsidiary.

+In 1995, the bank had entered into an MoU with SIDBI (Small Industries Development Bank of India) for financing small-scale industrial units.
+And in 1996, the bank had set up an Information Technology Centre to provide in-depth IT training to the officers in Kolkata and Lucknow.

+Aligning with the SEBI rules and regulations, the company surrendered their merchant banking registration in 1998.
+Post this, they got registered as an NBFC (Non-Banking Financial Company) with RBI.
+In 1998, they received permission from RBI to engage with gold trading.
+The bank also entered into an arrangement with IDBI and ICICI in regard to infrastructural projects.

+In1999, the bank had launched two new schemes to increase the pace of credit off take.
+In the same period, TATA Consultancy Services (TCS) entered into a contract with the bank to implement the integrated banking system (IBS), a branch mechanisation package at 60 branches.
+The bank bagged three major core sector clients, such as the NTPC, Power Grid Connection, and Indian Railway Finance Corporation.